hufeng/dubbo-dj/README.md

 #### **ok**

-it means that we finish the entity declaration.
+it means that we finish the e declaration.

 ---